-The color you select should beautifully blend and enhance the look of your house.
-Look for house painting color combinations when deciding on a color palette.
+The colour you select should beautifully blend and enhance the look of your house.
+Look for house painting colour combinations when deciding on a colour palette.

-As a general rule of the thumb, if you want to drive focus to your walls, you should opt for bold, vibrant colors.
-If you want a minimalist vibe, go for softer, more neutral colors.
+As a general rule of the thumb, if you want to drive focus to your walls, you should opt for bold, vibrant colours.
+If you want a minimalist vibe, go for softer, more neutral colours.
 If you want your room to look bigger, experiment with whites.
-Explore all the possibilities and then decide on a color palette.
+Explore all the possibilities and then decide on a colour palette.

-Before you finalize a color, a good idea is to do a test run of how it will look on your walls.
-Just color a patch or two on the wall and observe how it looks throughout the day.
+Before you finalize a colour, a good idea is to do a test run of how it will look on your walls.
+Just colour a patch or two on the wall and observe how it looks throughout the day.
 If it looks shabby come sunset or sunrise, look for alternatives.